sodadata/docs/soda/quick-start-end-user.md

 <br />

 1. Log in to your Soda Cloud account, then navigate to **your avatar** > **Data Sources**.
-2. In the **Agents** tab, confirm that you can see a Soda-managed agent, or the Soda Agent you deployed, and that its status is "green" in the **Last Seen** column.
+2. In the **Agents** tab, confirm that you can see a Soda-hosted agent, or the Soda Agent you deployed, and that its status is "green" in the **Last Seen** column.
 If not, refer to the Soda Agent documentation to [troubleshoot]({% link soda-agent/deploy.md %}#troubleshoot-deployment) its status.
 ![agent-running](/assets/images/agent-running.png){:height="700px" width="700px"}
 3. Navigate to the **Data Sources** tab, then click **New Data Source** and follow the [guided steps]({% link soda-agent/deploy.md %}#add-a-new-data-source) to:
 * identify the new data source and its default scan schedule